Heralding probability optimization for nonclassical light generated by photon counting measurements on multimode Gaussian states: Maximization of the heralding probability - general procedure

 where $A$ is a symmetric complex matrix, and $|\mathrm{vac}\rangle$ denotes the vacuum state of all $m+1$ modes.
 The normalization factor $Z$ is given by \cite{Fiurasek2025arXiv}

 and the matrix $A$ must satisfy the inequality

-where $I$ is the identity matrix.
-The physicality condition (\ref{physicalitycondition}) guarantees that the Gaussian state $|G\rangle$ is normalizable, possesses well behaved covariance matrix and exhibits finite quadrature squeezing.
+where $I$ denotes the identity matrix.
+The physicality condition (\ref{physicalitycondition}) guarantees that the Gaussian state $|G\rangle$ is normalizable, possesses a well-behaved covariance matrix and exhibits finite quadrature squeezing.
 The singular values of $A$ read $\tanh r_j$ hence they specify the single-mode squeezings required to generate the state $|G\rangle$.
 The expression (\ref{Gstatedefinition}) is closely related to the stellar representation of the state $|G\rangle$ \cite{Vourdas2006,Motamedi2025}, which is defined via overlap of the state $|G\rangle$ with multimode coherent state $|z_0^\ast,z_1^\ast,\ldots,z_m^\ast\rangle$ with complex amplitudes $z_j^\ast$,

 For the Gaussian state (\ref{Gstatedefinition}) we obtain